<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2312617572090101&amp;ev=PageView&amp;noscript=1">

 Designing your backyard can be overwhelming, especially when it comes to choosing the right patio or AKA decking.

-At Royal Pools G2 Outdoor Designs, we believe in spending quality time with our clients, discussing the multitude of options available.
+At Royal Pools G2 Landscaping, we believe in spending quality time with our clients, discussing the multitude of options available.
 This guide aims to offer insights into backyard decking essentials, covering patio square footage, various decking options, and also talk about pool coping options.

 Join us as we share our knowledge and experiences to help you make informed decisions for your outdoor space!